 Think like a director.

-Did you know that the only requirements to be a movie director is to A) have a vision and B) be able to communicate it?
-You don’t need to know anything about cameras or editing or lighting or any of that stuff.
-It’s helpful, but not required.
+Did you know that the only requirements to be a movie director are to A) have a vision and B) be able to communicate it?
+You don’t need to know anything about cameras, editing, lighting, or anything else.
+It’s helpful but not required.
 That’s why you hire people to do all that stuff!

-See, the only thing a director needs is a vision that they effectively communicate to their team.
+See, a director only needs a vision that they effectively communicate to their team.

-That’s basically all you need to do to be an effective writer, too.
+That’s all you need to do to be an effective writer.
 You simply need to be able to write in a way that effectively communicates your vision to the reader.
 That’s it.
 How the reader receives that vision, well, that’s another story.

-Now, there is another layer on top of comprehension that is specific to creative writing.
+Now, another layer on top of comprehension is specific to creative writing.
 “Was it entertaining?”
 Effective storytelling is both comprehensible and compelling – especially when writing screenplays for movies and TV.

-You can write a story that is entertaining but doesn’t make sense – Hollywood does it all the time!
-It’s a lot harder to write a story that makes sense, but is really boring, and then expect to get hired to write again.
+You can write an entertaining story that doesn’t make sense – Hollywood does it all the time!
+It’s a lot harder to write a story that makes sense but is boring and then expects to get hired to write again.

 Being paid or not, you didn’t set out to write this story to bore your reader to death, did you?
 Oh, you did?
 Okay, by all means, continue as planned, you filthy murderer!

-For the rest of us: let’s now focus back on what to do when you can’t write.
+For the rest of us: let’s now focus on what to do when you can’t write.